Ujjwal-Pandit/mag_citation_recommender/INSTALL_SERVER.md

 4. Visit https://data.pyg.org/whl/ to find the correct wheel files

 ### If CUDA is not detected:
-- Verify GPU is available: `nvidia-smi`
+- Try installing PyTorch with different CUDA versions (11.8, then 12.1)
+- After installing PyTorch, check programmatically: `python3 -c "import torch; print(torch.cuda.is_available())"`
+- If CUDA is still not available, the cluster may not have GPU access or you may need to request GPU resources via SLURM
-- Reinstall PyTorch with the correct CUDA version
+- Reinstall PyTorch with the correct CUDA version if needed
-- Check that CUDA drivers are installed on the system

 ## Optional: LLM Integration Packages